Our Tours6 Day Northern Delights Adventure Tour

 Sligo To Westport

-We’ll visit Markus in Crossmolina, a Yorkshire man who washed up in Mayo and started Reel Deel brewery.
-After some refreshing beer tastings, we will explore more of this beautiful and rugged landscape of County Mayo by taking a scenic bumpy drive to Ballycroy National Park, Ireland’s sixth and smallest national park.
+Follow the beautiful Wild Atlantic Way coast we continue our journey around to Ballina which sits on the River Moy, Ireland’s most famous salmon fishing river.
+Explore more of this beautiful and rugged landscape of West Mayo by getting off the beaten track to visit Ballycroy National Park, Ireland’s sixth and smallest national park.
 A vast unspoilt wilderness that is surrounded by the Nephin Beg Mountain range.
 The park comprises of a unique Atlantic blanket bog and mountainous terrain.
 While there, we’ll get out and enjoy a walk in what is deemed as Ireland’s last wilderness.

 There’s more spectacular Mayo coastal scenery which takes us around Clew Bay to visit the National Famine Memorial at the foot of Croagh Patrick, Ireland’s holiest mountain!
 You can choose to slog it up the pilgrim’s walk to St Patrick’s Church on the peak or visit Mescan Brewery, a much more advisable option!
 Mescan was St Patrick’s brewer.
-A brewery run by two ex-veterinarians, when they had pilfered enough stainless steel tanks from farmers they built their own brewery.
-Bart, one half of the partnership is from Belgium so Belgian beers are their speciality.

-Finally, another busy day comes to a close.
-We’ll overnight in the beautiful town of Westport, Co Mayo.
+Belgian beers are the speciality at Mescan Brewery and they are excellent.
+We hear all kinds of interesting tales from Cillian before spending the night in the beautiful town of Westport, Co Mayo.
 Enjoy lots of pubs, restaurants and music in this lively town.

-Mescan
+Mescan Brewery

 Producers of: Westport White, Westport Blond, Westport Tripel, Westporter Stout